mem48/geocompr/main.md

 ## Data Input (I) {#data-input}

 To efficiently read data into R, it helps to have an understanding of what happens 'under the hood'.
-Executing commands such as `sf::st_read()` (the main function we use for loading vector data) or `raster::raster()` (the main function used for loading raster data) silently sets off a chain of events that loads objects.
+Executing commands such as `sf::st_read()` (the main function we use for loading vector data) or `raster::raster()` (the main function used for loading raster data) silently sets off a chain of events that reads data from files.
+Moreover, there are many R packages containing wide range of spatial data or providing simple access to different data sources.
-"Loading" in this context means loading the data into R or, more precisely, assigning objects to your workspace, stored in RAM accessible from the `.GlobalEnv`^[See http://adv-r.had.co.nz/Environments.html for more information on the environment] of your current R session.
+All of them load the data into R or, more precisely, assign objects to your workspace, stored in RAM accessible from the `.GlobalEnv`^[See http://adv-r.had.co.nz/Environments.html for more information on the environment] of your current R session.

 ### Vector data